 After sightseeing, we had 4 hours to venture out on our own and have lunch before heading to the airport.
-Everyone had lunch somewhere different, my group decided on a buffet place.
-I already mentioned above how delicious Portuguese food was, but this food was divine, it made me which I was spending more time there.
-It was the perfect end to the day.
-We headed for the airport at 5pm.
+Everyone had lunch somewhere different and my group decided on a buffet place.
+I already mentioned above how delicious Portuguese food is, but this food was divine, it made me wish I was spending more time there.
+It was the perfect end to the day, then we headed for the airport at 5pm.
 I forgot to get souvenirs on this trip, so I got one for my mom at the airport.
-Our flight was delayed (TapAir Portugal smh) and we arrived back in Rome almost at midnight.
+Our flight was delayed (shaking my head at TapAir Portugal) and we arrived back in Rome almost at midnight.

 The trip to Lisbon was worth it though.
 I recommend Portugal to anyone for vacation and I’m definitely going to be back!
 Let me be honest, I wasn’t too excited about the trip in the beginning because I didn’t know much about Lisbon.
 Despite that, the beautiful city blew my mind and I’m sure the minds of other students.
 We were impressed and I’m glad that the school planned a trip there because I doubt any student would have gone otherwise.